centaretraining/azuretraining/03-azure-sql.md

 2. Click "Create a Resource" (top left corner)

 3. Click "Databases" then "SQL Database".
-If you don't see it, search for SQL Database and select that.
+If you don't see it, search for SQL Database.

 4. Fill out the Basic Tab